Crazy Car Accident Derails Plans

-In the moment before the car hit us, I saw it coming and knew there was nothing I could do to stop it.
-I was sure I was going to lose my girls.
+The moment before the car hit us, I saw it coming and knew there was nothing I could do to stop it.
+At that moment, I was sure I was going to lose my girls.